luceCoding/Programming-Interview-Questions-in-Python/leetcode/easy/101_symmetric_tree.md

 You can also think of this by dividing the tree in two parts, say a left tree and a right tree.
 You give your recursion two nodes or "two root nodes" and go down the tree at the same time.
+Just remember the question is about being a mirror.

 ```
 class Solution: